Learn Backend Development: The Best Courses and Resources

 Those companies will need someone who can ensure that their server-side content for their apps and sites is rock-solid, and there is a very healthy amount of job openings across industries in both the public and private sectors.

-Backend development can be the key to securing a long, successful career without having to spend the time and money required to go to college, and in this era, that can be worth its weight in gold.
+Backend development as well as front end development can be the key to securing a long, successful career without having to spend the time and money required to go to college, and in this era, that can be worth its weight in gold.